Celebrity watchers will have the opportunity to see more than 200 famous people and historical figures depicted in wax at ... More

 Laclede's Landing Wax Museum

-Celebrity watchers will have the opportunity to see more than 150 famous people and historical figures depicted in wax at this downtown museum.
-See the likes of Henry VIII and his wives, Elvis, Michael Jackson and other notables even the Pope.
+Celebrity watchers will have the opportunity to see more than 200 famous people and historical figures depicted in wax at this downtown museum.
+See the likes of Henry VIII and his wives, Elvis, Michael Jackson and other notables, including the Pope.
 The museum is located in the Laclede's Landing entertainment district, an easy walk to restaurants, clubs and souvenir shops.
 Receive two free children's tickets with each adult ticket.
-Winter hours can vary; be sure to call before going.

 It's dirty, some of the displays were empty or covered up, body parts are missing.
 The basement is too frightening for children.
 Most fun we had was laughing about how bad the museum is.
 Don't know how this place is still in business!

 It is dark and the building is not well maintained.
 The wax works seem like rejects that didn't make it into a better wax museum.
 Some of the cases were left empty or screened off with paper stuck on the windows.
 We didn't go to the horror section as we have 2 small children.

 The most fun you can have there is trying to work out who the characters are!